A Versatile Low-Complexity Feedback Scheme for FDD Systems via Generative Modeling: Point-to-Point MIMO System: Codebook Design Feedback Encoding

 \subsection{Conventional Codebook Construction and Encoding Scheme}

 In an offline training phase, one can construct a codebook $\mathcal{Q}$ with \( K = 2^B \) elements.
-A standard codebook construction approach makes use of Lloyd's algorithm~\cite{LiBuGr80, LaYoCh04}.
+A standard codebook construction approach uses Lloyd's algorithm~\cite{LiBuGr80, LaYoCh04}.
 Given a training dataset of channels \( \mathcal{H} \), see \eqref{eq:H_dataset}), the iterative Lloyd clustering algorithm alternates between two stages until a convergence criterion is met.
-Note that we use the channel matrix $\mbH$ and its vectorized expression $\mbh$ interchangeably in the following for the ease of notation.
+Note that we use the channel matrix $\mbH$ and its vectorized expression $\mbh$ interchangeably in the following for ease of notation.
 We write $ \{ \mbQ_k^{(i)} \}_{k=1}^{\Ncbentries} $ for the codebook in iteration $ i $.
 The two stages in iteration $ i $ are: \begin{enumerate} \item Divide the training dataset $ \mathcal{H} $ into $ \Ncbentries $ clusters $ \mathcal{V}_k^{(i)} $:

-\item Update the codebook: \ifdefined\ONECOLUMN
+\item Update the codebook: